Microscopic and hydrodynamic correlation in 1d hard rod gas: Hydrodynamic scale correlations of the mass density

-Here $\bar \varrho(\mt X, \mtt)$ represents the solution of the Euler GHD and is given in Eq.~\eqref{sol:bar_varrho_Eu}, and $\bar{\mt F}(\mt X,\mt t)=\int_{-\infty}^{\mt X}d\mt Z~ \bar{\varrho}(\mt Z,\mt t)$ denotes the cumulative mass density.
-The correlation in Eq.~\eqref{eq:mt_C-t-t} has two parts, one singular part (containing $\delta$-function) and the other non-singular part.
-The singular part corresponds to the contribution from local-equilibrium where the smooth part represents the long-range part of the correlation.
-Such long-range correlations of local conserved are not observed in non-integrable systems.
-These are artifacts of the Euler evolution of inhomogeneous initial fluctuation \cite{doyon2023emergence,doyon2023ballistic} and the absence of dynamically emergent noise in integrable systems \cite{hubner2025hydrodynamics, doyon2025hydrodynamic}.
-For homogeneous equilibrium state $\mf f(X,v) = \varrho_0 h(u)$, the long-range part vanishes and one recovers the short range correlation.
+Returning to the context of the hard rod gas, we observe that for the homogeneous state $\bar {\mf f}(X,v) = \varrho_0 h(v)$, the long-range part in Eq.~\eqref{eq:corr_expr_bmft_full} vanishes and one recovers the short range correlation.
 To test the correspondence between hydrodynamic and microscopic descriptions given in Eq.~\eqref{rel:corr-macro-micro}, in Fig. \ref{Fig:t_cg_corr_scale}, we compare the above BMFT prediction with the corresponding coarse-grained expression obtained from the analytical microscopic expressions (in Eq.~\eqref{eq:rxryt_expr_full}) and the numerical simulation of the microscopic dynamics.
 For this analysis, the initial configuration of the rods is prepared in the point-particle representation with the distribution specified in Eq.~\eqref{eq:init_corr_t0}, and subsequently mapped to the hard rod configuration using Eq.~\eqref{eq:HR to HP mapping infinite line}.
 The excellent agreement implies that the coarse-grained equal-time correlation obtained from both the microscopic analytical expressions and the numerical simulations can predict the long-range correlations obtained using BMFT, and thereby validates the hydrodynamic assumptions used in BMFT.
 In Fig.~\ref {Fig:t_cg_corr_scale}, we further verify the scaling relation given in Eq.~\eqref{eq:corr_scaling} by plotting the scaled correlation curve for $N=400,600$ with $\ell=40$ and $60$, respectively, at the macroscopic time $\mt t=0.5.$ The coarse-grained correlation functions for different $N$ and $\ell$ collapse onto a unique single curve, confirming the scaling form in Eq.~\eqref{eq:corr_scaling}.